tyler0830/medusa-mobile-react-native/README.md

 ```bash
 cp .env.template .env
 ```
-Edit `.env` with your Medusa backend URL and publishable key.
+Edit `.env` with your Medusa backend URL and publishable API key.

+NOTE: Update the `MEDUSA_BACKEND_URL` in your `.env` file.
+If you set the URL as localhost, then the Android emulator will not be able to connect to the server.
+Use your local IP address instead. example: `http://192.168.1.100:9000` Run `ipconfig` to get your local IP address.

 ### Step 2: Start Metro Server